wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.3.2 - 2015/04/21 =
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
+* Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.8
+* Tweak - Update style of plugin framework.
+Removed the [data-icon] selector to prevent conflict with other plugins that have font awesome icons

 = 1.3.1 - 2015/04/02 =
 * Fix - Removed <code><!--email_container_width--></code> on header image.
 Was causing code to show instead of the image on some email clients